I love preparing tasty recipes and sharing them with others.

 - Add the remaining butter and 1 teaspoon black pepper to the pot of potatoes.
 Add the roux, stir; add the celery soup, and stir until well blended.
 Cover lightly, and continue cooking on low heat for 10 to 15 minutes, stirring occasionally.
 If necessary, stir in additional cream to reach desired consistency.

-If time allows, turn off the burner and let the pot of soup sit lightly covered for 10 to 20 minutes before serving.
+If time allows, turn off the burner and let the potato soup sit lightly covered for 15 to 20 minutes before serving.
 The soup remains hot, while the creamy chowder settles, and all the flavors acclimate and mingle.
 If you are patient, you will be deliciously rewarded.
 And, leftovers taste even better the next day!
-(Freezes well, and is very microwave-friendly.)
+(This soup freezes well, and is very microwave-friendly.)

-Wyler’s® Chicken bouillon cubes are made from real chicken, so the broth taste like real chicken broth, and offers the nutritional or therapeutic properties of real chicken stock.
+Wyler’s Chicken bouillon cubes are made from real chicken, so the broth tastes like real chicken broth, and offers the nutritional or therapeutic properties of real chicken stock.

 © 2016 DC Ziese